DangerDrome/NeverEverLand/v003/README.md

 ---

-**Next Steps**: Continue with Phase 5 implementation (Quest Systems, Dialogue, NPCs, Events) or test the complete Phase 1-4 feature set including party management, AI, combat, villages, resources, and economy in the integrated demo.
+**Status**: Complete foundational RPG engine with all 5 phases implemented.
+Test the complete feature set including party management, AI, combat, villages, resources, economy, quests, dialogue, NPCs, and dynamic events in the integrated demo.
+Ready for advanced features, polish, or production deployment.

 **Performance Notes**: This engine is designed for scalability - it can handle simple prototypes today and complex RPG systems tomorrow, all while maintaining 60fps performance.